 By taking these steps, you may find a solution that allows you to keep your dog while addressing the challenges you face.
 If you’re interested in community support, check out how Pet Rescue NZ works to learn more about available resources.

 If you’ve determined that rehoming is the best option, the next step is finding a suitable new home for your dog.
-This process requires careful consideration to ensure your pet will be well cared for and loved in their new environment.
+For a detailed guide on Understanding Home-to-Home Pet Rehoming, which often involves direct placement, this process requires careful consideration to ensure your pet will be well cared for and loved in their new environment.

 Here’s a checklist to guide you: